Evolutionary neuroscience: Techniques

 Throughout history, we see how evolutionary neuroscience has been dependent on developments in biological theory and techniques.
 The field of evolutionary neuroscience has been shaped by the development of new techniques that allow for the discovery and examination of parts of the nervous system.
-In 1873, Camillo Golgi devised the silver nitrate method which allowed for the description of the brain at the cellular level as opposed to simply the gross level.
-Santiago Ramon and Pedro Ramon used this method to analyze numerous parts of brains, broadening the field of comparative neuroanatomy.
+In 1873, C. Golgi devised the silver nitrate method which allowed for the description of the brain at the cellular level as opposed to simply the gross level.
+Santiago and Pedro Ramon used this method to analyze numerous parts of brains, broadening the field of comparative neuroanatomy.
 In the second half of the 19th century, new techniques allowed scientists to identify neuronal cell groups and fiber bundles in brains.
-In 1885, Vittorio Marchi discovered a staining technique that let scientists see induced axonal degeneration in myelinated axons, in 1950, the “original Nauta procedure” allowed for more accurate identification of degenerating fibers, and in the 1970s, there were several discoveries of multiple molecular tracers which would be used for experiments even today.
+In 1885, Vittorio Marchi discovered a staining technique that let scientists see induced axonal degeneration in myelinated axons, in 1950, the "original nauta procedure" allowed for more accurate identification of degenerating fibers, and in the 1970s, there were several discoveries of multiple molecular tracers which would be used for experiments even today.
 In the last 20 years, cladistics has also become a useful tool for looking at variation in the brain.

-Evolution of Brains
+Evolution of brains

-Lisa Feldman Barrett describes the story of evolution of brains in her book “Seven and a Half Lessons About the Brain”.

-Many of Earth’s early years were filled with brainless creatures, and among them was the amphioxus, which can be traced as far back as 550 million years ago.
+Many of Earth's early years were filled with brainless creatures, and among them was the amphioxus, which can be traced as far back as 550 million years ago.
 Amphioxi had a significantly simpler way of life, which made it not necessary for them to have a brain.
 To replace its absence of a brain, the prehistoric amphioxi had a limited nervous system, which was composed of only a bunch of cells.
 These cells optimized their uses because many of the cells for sensing intertwined with the cells used for its very simple system for moving, which allowed it to propel itself through bodies of water and react without much processing while the cells remaining were used for the detection of light to account to the fact that it had no eyes.
 It also did not need a sense of hearing.
 Even though the amphioxi had limited senses, they did not need them to survive efficiently, as their life was mainly dedicated to sitting on the seafloor to eat.
 Although the amphioxus' "brain" might seem severely underdeveloped compared to their human counterparts, it was set well for its respective environment, which has allowed it to prosper for millions of years.